 Good Hotel Guide Review

-lounge, dining room, conservatory, in-room TV (Freeview), small garden, terrace, bicycle storage, parking.
+lounge, dining room, conservatory, in-room TV (Freeview), small garden, terrace, bicycle storage.

 1 dog allowed, by arrangement (£5 per night, welcome pack), not allowed in dining room.

 B&B doubles from £130.
 Limited availability of 1-night bookings Apr–Sept.